pcarbo/genetic-data-analysis-rcc-2/episodes/02-explore-data.md

 You can use the arrows to move to different rows and columns of the table.

-This command shows us the "raw" text, which is not a particularly nice way to view a table.
-It does, however, allow us to make a few observations about the data:
+This command shows us the "raw" text.
+This is not a nice way to view a table, but at least gives us an initial impression.

-+ The first line of the file gives the column header.

-+ A sample id is given in the first table column.

-+ Each line after the first gives us a long list of measurements ("phenotype values") for one mouse.

-+ Some measurements are recorded as numeric values, while others are categorical (e.g., yes/no).

-+ A small fraction of measurements are missing—"NA" is the convention in R (and in other programs) to encode a missing value.

 Using the `column` command, combined with `less`, we can view this file in a way that makes it much easier to read as a table:

 ```bash
 column -s, -t pheno.csv | less -S